What Are the 7 Wonders of the World? (with HD Images)

 Panoramic view of the interior of the Colosseum

 Although the Colosseum has been partially damaged by earthquakes and stone robbers over the centuries, it is still an iconic testament to Roman history, visited by thousands of tourists every year.
-Thus, it stands to reason that it would make the list of today’s seven wonders of the world.
+It has become a symbol of the Roman Empire.

 2. The Great Wall of China

 The Great Wall of China, built c.
-220 BCE
+220 BCE.
+Source: National Geographic

 The Great Wall of China is a huge barrier that spans thousands of miles along China’s historic northern border.
 Created over millennia, the wall began its life as a series of smaller walls dating back to the 7th century BCE, built as protective barriers against nomadic raids.
 In 220 BCE, China’s first Emperor, Qin Shi Huang, masterminded the unification of all of China’s walls into one almighty barrier, strengthening and extending the wall to keep out northern invaders.